BradleyDaudi/AI-Fundamentals/README.md

 ---

 ## 🤖 World 4: Building the Robot Army (AI Agents with n8n)
 This world is all about taking the next step: building autonomous workflows known as AI Agents.
-We used n8n—a powerful, self-hostable automation platform—running locally on Docker Desktop for consistent, controlled development.
+We used n8n a powerful, self-hostable automation platform—running locally on Docker Desktop for consistent, controlled development.

 #### 🐳 Foundation: n8n on Docker Desktop

 Running n8n via Docker Desktop ensures a clean, isolated environment for all our agents.
-This method allows us to manage dependencies easily, make our workflows portable, and maintain full control over our data and costs—a crucial professional skill.
+This method allows us to manage dependencies easily, make our workflows portable, and maintain full control over our data and costs a crucial professional skill.

 💡 Agent Building Pathways

 We explored n8n's two key approaches for developing AI Agents, balancing speed and customization:

 Approach	Method	Description	Key Advantage
-No-Code Solution (Agent Nodes)	Drag-and-drop visual nodes (like the dedicated AI Agent node).
+No-Code Solution (Agent Nodes)	Drag and drop visual nodes (like the dedicated AI Agent node).
 Agents are created by visually connecting LLMs, memory, and tools on a canvas.
 This approach is rapid for prototyping and business-process automation.
 Speed & Accessibility: Ship complex, reliable agents fast without writing a single line of code.
 Code Solution (Custom Tools)	Utilizing the Code Node in combination with the AI Agent node.
-This involves writing Python or JavaScript code within n8n's visual workflows to create custom tools or handle highly specialized logic that pre-built nodes cannot manage.
-Flexibility & Control: Achieve hyper-specific integration or logic for unique, enterprise-level use cases.
+This involves writing Python or JavaScript code within n8n's visual workflows to create custom tools or handle highly specialized logic that pre built nodes cannot manage.
+Flexibility & Control: Achieve hyper-specific integration or logic for unique, enterprise  level use cases.